Why You Need Web Training

 The same is true for a website.
 If your website is built on a WordPress platform there are plenty of tutorials and discussion forums to help you figure out almost anything on your own.
 But you are trying to run a business, so muddling through a complete redesign of your website may not be the best use of your time.

 However as a business owner you should know the basics; how to upload a picture, change a little text and update your security protocols.
-That’s why we always include two hours of WordPress web training with every site we design.
+That’s why we always include one hour of WordPress web training with every site we design.
 We want you to be comfortable in your website.
-And if you forget something we teach in the training session, you can always refer to articles in our WordPress Resource Library.
+And if you forget something we teach in the training session, you can always refer to articles on our Digital Toolbox Platform.

 Our basic web training covers: